mostjs/core/docs/api.rst

   propagateErrorTask :: Error -> Sink * -> Task

-Create a Task that can be scheduled to propagate an error to a Sink.
+Create a :ref:`Task <types>` that can be scheduled to propagate an error to a :ref:`Sink <types>`.
 When the task executes, it will call the Sink's ``error`` method with the current time (from the scheduler on which it was scheduled) and the error.